 There is a natural level of fading that occurs a few days after every treatment (much like a regular tattoo).
 This is to be expected.
 Following that, the pigment will, depending on scalp care, come to fade more gradually.
 Most men opt to have further treatments to keep their look neat and natural.

 Similar to regular tattoos, SMP may fade faster with some patients than with others.
 The lasting effects can be down to the body’s immune system and the behaviour of the individual’s skin.

 However, there are 3 key ways you can look after your pigmentation and enjoy your results for longer:

-- Avoid lengthy periods of direct sunlight/hot sun-bathing periods.
 You need to moisturise your skin regularly.
 The natural colour the pigment creates will fade faster if the skin has cause to renew itself after long or regular periods of tanning.
-If you are out and about use a hat where possible and an effective SPF cream which blocks the heat.
+If you are out and about use a hat where possible and an effective SPF cream that blocks the heat.

 We specialise in discovering and addressing the underlying cause of your hair loss, so we can recommend the best course of action for you to regain the hair you want.
 Our hair restoration experts take the many variables of a person’s particular skin and hair behaviour into account, so we can provide the best possible treatment.